itxmubi/Flutter-with-Firebase/README.md

-# flutter_with_firebase
+# Flutter With Firebase

-A new Flutter project.

-## Getting Started
+## Welcome to this Repository

-This project is a starting point for a Flutter application.
+This project is a is for Learning Purpose.

-A few resources to get you started if this is your first Flutter project:
+I am developing this project to apply different Operations from Firebase

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)